 A Day In The Life

 Your OLs showcase their acting skills with these skits based on scenarios you may soon find yourself in as a college student.
-Whether it's how to get involved with student activities, where to turn for academic help, or the ins and outs of getting around on the "T" - Boston's public transportation system - the OLs will walk you through a day in the life of a typical Emmanuel student.
+Whether it's how to get involved with student activities, where to turn for academic help, or the ins and outs of navigating Boston - the OLs will walk you through a day in the life of a typical Emmanuel student.

 Here you'll learn about the College's website and MySaints - our internal communication system where you can find College news and announcements, Online Academic Resources, Student Financial Services information and applications in one convenient location.
 Information will be sent to you via e-mail by mid-May with directions on how to access your MySaints account before you arrive on campus for Orientation.
 In addition, you can connect with Emmanuel through the Class of 2019 Facebook page or our other social media channels such as Instagram, Twitter, Facebook, LinkedIn and Foursquare!